LordArugula/NativeCollections/README.md

 # NativeCollections
- A small library of unmanaged collections for Unity DOTS.
+ A small library of unmanaged collections for use with Unity DOTS.